MMcKoveck/Second_Ever_Repo/README.md

 11. git branch by itself shows which branch you're on, along with all other branches
 12. git branch -d branchNameToDelete deletes branch, but it can't be working branch!
 13. git branch -D branchNameToDelete deletes branch when there are no commits.
 BE CAREFUL
+14. git merge branchNameToMerge (do this from main!)